 Book a Workshop

-Please fill in the forms below to book on workshops, and we will get back to you with availability.
-Please tick option 1 or 2 in case your first option is not available, also put the name of the workshop on your form.
+Please fill in the forms below to book on workshops, and we will get back to you with availability at the conference.

 Hobbycrafts Away Day workshop - Queer academy with Cathy Wade and Gavin Rogers: Thursday, 27.06.19: 12.10-13.10

 “We are all used to having our dreams crushed, our hopes smashed, our illusions shattered, but what comes after hope?”

 A primary tool for focusing the students practical research is the 1-1 tutorial, yet this pedagogical model remains subject to the tutor’s knowledge and empathy for the contexts and methods presented by the student.
 Gavin Rogers and Cathy Wade collaboratively examine this exchange for the truths it reveals, ustilising the resultant ideas to form methodologies for Queer Academy, a space that revises cognitive dissonance into critical discourse.
 For ‘Cracking the Established Order' we present a workshop that seeks to extrapolate the inherent value in work that have been described as “Hobbycraft Away Day” and “A bit Claire’s Accessories” imagining what these practices could vocalise if they became feral and found their inherent autonomy.
 The art school, a supposedly unhindered place for art processes, visual testing and philosophical enquiry, very often develop their own established rules, ways of being, ways of doing - with a danger that the establishment itself could inhibit the production of queer art.

 Strategies for building queer resilience, family structures, the role of the autodidact, the awkward, imbalanced and unfinished (Walter J 2017) and hidden knowledge within our institutions will be vocalised and explored through this discursive workshop.